-You’re going to love these spicy chicken strips because it’s not only the breading that has kick, it’s also the meat.
+You’re going to love these spicy chicken strips.
+It’s not only the breading that has kick, it’s also the meat.
 The chicken tenders are marinated in buttermilk and Tabasco hot sauce.
 Then, things get extra spicy with a breading featuring both chili powder and cayenne pepper.
 It’s a delicious duo of spice that really hits the spot for heat lovers.
-Pair it with your favorite dipping sauce.
-In fact, we like it quite a bit with our homemade Yum Yum sauce, seen in our video below.

 Spicy Chicken Strips